awesto/django-shop/docs/settings.rst

 =======================

-Theses settings allow developers to extend the shop's functionality by replacing models by their own models.
-More information about how to use theses settings can be found in the :doc:`/howto/how-to-extend-django-shop-models` section.
+Theses settings allow developers to extend the shop's functionality by replacing models with their own models.
+More information on how to use these settings can be found in the :doc:`/howto/how-to-extend-django-shop-models` section.

 SHOP_CART_MODEL